 Nipple Thrush Treatment #6 – Grapefruit Seed Extract

-Jack Newman, MD and IBCLC recommends trying oral grapefruit seed extract (not grape seed extract).
+Jack Newman, MD and IBCLC recommends trying oral grapefruit seed extract (not grape seed extract) for nipple thrush.

 “The active ingredient must be “citricidal”.
 Use tablets or capsules, 250 mg (usually 2 tablets of 125 mg each) three or four times a day orally (taken by the mother).
-If preferred the liquid extract can be taken orally, 10 drops in water three times per day (though this is not as effective as the pills and the taste is quite bitter).
-Oral GSE can be used before trying fluconazole, instead of fluconazole, or in addition to fluconazole in resistant cases.”
+If preferred the liquid extract can be taken orally, 10 drops in water three times per day.
+Though, this is not as effective, as the pills and the taste is quite bitter.
+Oral grapefruit seed extract can be used before trying fluconazole, instead of fluconazole, or in addition to fluconazole in resistant cases.”

 Bonus Suggestion #7 – Get A Decent Water Filtration System

 Hopefully this has given you plenty of ideas on how to tackle nipple thrush.
-If you would like to share any experiences or what worked for you, please do so in the comments below!
+If you would like to share any experiences or what worked for you, please leave a comment below!